KarlLamothe/KarlLamothe.github.io/_posts/2023-09-28-Presentations.md

 ### 44) Regional Canadian Science Advisory Secretariat Meeting on "Evaluating the Ecological Benefits and Risks of an Experimental Eastern Sand Darter (_Ammocrypta pellucida_) Reintroduction in Ontario"
   - Virtual: April 2023
-  - Oral Presentation, Research Document, and Science Advsiory Report: Evaluating the Ecological Benefits and Risks of an Experimental Eastern Sand Darter (_Ammocrypta pellucida_) Reintroduction in Ontario
+  - Oral Presentation, Research Document, and Science Advsiory Report: "Evaluating the Ecological Benefits and Risks of an Experimental Eastern Sand Darter (_Ammocrypta pellucida_) Reintroduction in Ontario"

 ## 2022
 ### 43) Southern Ontario Stream Monitoring & Research Team Fall 2022 Meeting